richardsonjm/coding-challenge/README.md

 2. AverageDegree: calculates the average degree of a vertex in a Twitter hashtag graph for the last 60 seconds, and update this each time a new tweet appears.

+## Dependencies

+You must install `bundler` before and run `bundle install` before attempting to run shell script.
+See below for instructions on how to install and run bundler commands.

 ## Tests

 Tests for both features are written in rspec.
 To insall rspec, first install bundler on you system with the following command: